davidmegginson/diterator/README.md

 -- | -- | --
-activity | The parent activity. | Activity ref | The transaction reference, if available. | string humanitarian | "Is humanitarian" flag at the transaction level (overrides activity default). | boolean date | Transaction date in ISO 8601 format. | string type | Type code for the transaction. | string value | Transaction value in its currency (may be negative). | float
+activity | The parent activity. | Activity ref | The transaction reference, if available. | string humanitarian | "Is humanitarian" flag at the transaction level (overrides activity default).
+If the transaction has no flag, return the activity's value as a default.
+You can use transaction.get_text("@humanitarian") to check if the transaction has its own flag. | boolean date | Transaction date in ISO 8601 format. | string type | Type code for the transaction. | string value | Transaction value in its currency (may be negative). | float